Attorney Detail Banner

 • Represented IBM in nine separate consumer fraud class actions in nine states alleging defective hard disk drives.
 Three of these cases reached the certification stage; and the firm defeated certification in all three.
 Two of the other actions were dismissed outright.
 The remaining cases then promptly settled on very favorable terms.

-• When Hyundai Motor America faced more than 50 consumer class actions after the company restated mileage-per-gallon figures on certain vehicles, it tapped Mr. Morgan to serve as lead defense counsel.
-The case resulted in a landmark settlement and generated a recent Ninth Circuit en banc opinion (which Shon argued) that is perhaps the most significant appellate decision in recent years on class settlements.
+• When Hyundai Motor America and Kia America faced more than 50 consumer class actions after the company restated mileage-per-gallon figures on certain vehicles, it tapped Shon to serve as lead defense counsel.
+The case resulted in a landmark settlement and generated a Ninth Circuit en banc opinion (which Shon argued) that is perhaps the most significant appellate decision in recent years on class settlements.

-• Represents the University of Southern California in a series of highly-publicized state and federal class actions stemming from allegations of inappropriate conduct by a long-time university doctor.
-The federal court recently granted final approval to a class settlement that will resolve the class actions at a small fraction of the per-plaintiff amount that other institutions have paid in similar cases.
+• Represented the University of Southern California in a series of highly-publicized state and federal class actions stemming from allegations of inappropriate conduct by a long-time university doctor.
+The federal court recently granted final approval to a class settlement that resolved the class actions at a small fraction of the per-plaintiff amount that other institutions have paid in similar cases.

 • Represented The Home Depot in a nationwide class action alleging the company was selling a gas grill prone to catastrophic fires.
 The plaintiff sought injunctive relief and damages, including return of the purchase price for every grill.
 The plaintiff initially moved for a preliminary injunction barring further sales, which the firm defeated.
 A few months later the plaintiff moved for class certification, seeking among other things that Home Depot be required to send a representative to inspect every grill in the hands of consumers.
 A federal judge in Los Angeles denied plaintiff's certification motion in its entirety.
 The court ruled that the proposed class definition was overbroad and that the plaintiff was not typical of the other consumers he sought to represent.